 We do not believe there are any significant risks to taking part in QResearch.
 The main issue is security and confidentiality of the data collected and we have put systems in place to ensure maximum security of data.
 We have approval from Trent Multi-Centre Ethics Committee and have consulted widely with professionals with expertise in this area.
 All information will be held in accordance with the principles and conditions set out in the Data Protection Act 1998 and with proper safeguards to ensure confidentiality.
 No patient identifiable information will be extracted from your database and therefore patient identifiers will never be released by QResearch.
 The identity of practices in QResearch will be kept confidential.
 Although the practice identifiers will be known to the EMIS and one member of the QResearch team, no practice identifiable data will be released by QResearch to a third party.
 Indemnity is provided by the University of Nottingham.
 All types of uses of the data will require the approval of the National Advisory Board.
 Under no circumstances will a copy of the entire database be made available to any individual or organisation.

 Trent Multi-Centre Ethics Committee have advised us that all practices contributing to collection of anonymised data for research need to display a notice in their waiting room informing patients.
 The notice can be found here.
-Patients who do not wish their data to be included in the upload are able to opt out by informing their General Practitioner who then assigns a specific EMIS Read code (EMISNQOP15) which will cancel any future data collection from that patients’ record.
+Patients who do not wish their data to be included in the upload are able to opt out by informing their General Practitioner who then assigns a specific EMIS Read code (EMISNQOP15) or Snomed code (1898191000006104) which will cancel any future data collection from that patients’ record.

 What is the Advisory Board and what is its role?